AxLabs/bridge-examples-ts/README.md

-# TypeScript Examples for MessageBridge
+# TypeScript Examples for Bridge Contracts

-This directory contains TypeScript scripts demonstrating how to interact with the MessageBridge contract on Neo using the `bridge-sdk-ts` library.
+This directory contains TypeScript scripts demonstrating how to interact with various bridge contracts on Neo using the `bridge-sdk-ts` library.

 ## Prerequisites
 - Node.js v18 or newer
 - npm
 - Access to a running Neo node (local or remote)
 - A valid Neo wallet file (JSON format)
-- Contract hash for the deployed MessageBridge contract
+- Contract hashes for the deployed bridge contracts

 ## Setup
 1. Install dependencies: